 Raise your hand if you love painting chairs with spindles? (if you raise your hand, you’re WEIRD) hahaha.
 Painting spindles and legs can be tedious and a dripping nightmare.
-When I used the round brush to work on the mirror harp, my kids kept looking up from the schoolwork because I keep squealing with excitement.
+When I use the round brush to work on the mirror harp, my kids kept looking up from the schoolwork because I keep squealing with excitement.
 Can you tell I am a passionate person?

 Instead of having to flip my brush over and get in between and up and down, I just circled the brush on the spindle and it filled in perfectly.

 You have to keep in mind I’m normally a one brush per project kinda gal, but I didn’t mind switching out to suit my needs because it went faster that way.
-Okay, one more brush I just have to show you because it’s so cool!

 The vanity didn’t come with a matching bench or chair, but I snagged one from my stash that would work.
 The only reason I still had this chair was because I really didn’t want to go through all the work of using an artist’s brush to catch all the angles and was saving it for my sprayer.

-This Zibra triangle brush is designed to aid in cutting in corners on a wall.
-However, I found it the perfect solution to this chair!
 Happy mama here because I can’t always get outside to spray in the winter and this will save me time.